 Are you ready to discover your college program?

-An online high school diploma may be your ticket for graduating high school as well as your springboard to a first-rate education.
+An online high school diploma may be your ticket for graduating high school and your springboard to a first-rate education.

-Many reasons exist why people are discouraged or prevented from completing high school in the traditional way.
+Many reasons exist why people are discouraged or prevented from traditionally completing high school.
 It’s important to realize, however, that adults with a high school diploma or GED earn an average of $11,000 per year more than adults who haven’t finished high school (US Census Bureau).
 Furthermore, those with diplomas make considerably more than those with GEDs.
 For more about the advantages of a diploma over a GED, see our article “High School Diplomas versus the GED.”

 The variety and availability of online high school diploma programs can be both annoying and frustrating.
 Diplomas from quality online high schools are academically equivalent to those earned in the traditional high school setting, and should be recognized as such by potential employers and colleges and universities.
 However, searching for an online high school diploma program without knowing certain facts and pitfalls can waste time, money, and energy.

 In determining the quality of a potential online high school program, accreditation and state approval are of prime importance.
-Programs accredited through agencies recognized by the USDE (U.S. Department of Education) are your safest bet in terms of legitimacy.
+Programs accredited through agencies recognized by the USDE (U.S. Department of Education) are your safest bet regarding legitimacy.
 These are usually regional or national accrediting agencies.

 In determining the value of an online high school program, you will want to consider the following: rate of successful program completion, ease of communication with the school and with teachers, flexibility and delivery of classes, counseling and tutoring services, individualized programming, availability of specialization (engineering, religion, arts, etc.), dual credit offerings, and extracurricular activities or clubs.